woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/30-administration/00-setup.md

 ## Authentication

-Authentication is done using OAuth and is delegated to your forge which is configured by using environment variables.
+Authentication is done using OAuth and is delegated to one of multiple version control providers, configured using environment variables.
 The example above demonstrates basic GitHub integration.

-See the complete reference for all supported forges [here](/docs/administration/forges/overview).
+See the complete reference for all supported version control systems [here](/docs/administration/vcs/overview).

 ## Database